-Core Courses in the Literature of the Several Fields of History: Latin

-America: Read Less [-]

-HISTORY 275F Core Courses in the Literature of the Several Fields of History: Asia 4 Units

-Terms offered: Fall 2018, Spring 2018, Fall 2017

-To provide a broad survey of the literature and historiographical problems of the different fields in history.

-Read More [+]

-Rules & Requirements

-Repeat rules: Course may be repeated for credit without restriction.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week

-Additional Details

-Subject/Course Level: History/Graduate

-Grading: Letter grade.
+Core Courses in the Literature of the Several Fields of History: Latin America: Read Less [-] HISTORY 275F Core Courses in the Literature of the Several Fields of History: Asia 4 Units Terms offered: Fall 2018, Spring 2018, Fall 2017 To provide a broad survey of the literature and historiographical problems of the different fields in history.
+Core Courses in the Literature of the Several Fields of History: Asia: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: History/Graduate Grading: Letter grade.